nilearn/nilearn/doc/haxby_decoding.rst

 .. _fmri_decoding:

 ================================================================================
-fMRI decoding: predicting which objects a subject is viewing
+fMRI decoding: predicting which object a subject is viewing
 ================================================================================

 .. topic:: Objectives